Updated Aug. 29, 2023

 No, your marriage license doesn’t expire so there is no deadline for a name change after marriage or time limit you must adhere to in order to be able to change your name after marriage.
 In fact, many spouses and newly married couples choose to wait to “see what happens” after they get married.

-Can I Keep My Last Name and Add My Husband’s?
+Can I Keep My Last Name and Add My Partner’s?

-This, again, is your personal choice and comes down to what you, and often your new husband, decide together.
-It may be advantageous to hyphenate your name adding your husband’s afterward but no one can say for absolute certain.
-Many new spouses choose hyphenation because it may seem to them to be the “best of both worlds” because they won’t lose their own name (personal brand) and they have the opportunity to use their husband’s which (at least in some cultures) may carry weight due to the high standards women now have looking to the wealth of the family and last name as a status symbol.
+This, again, is your personal choice and comes down to what you, and often your new spouse, decide together.
+It may be advantageous to hyphenate your name adding your spouse’s afterward, but no one can say for absolute certain.
+Many new spouses choose hyphenation because it may seem to them to be the “best of both worlds,” since they won’t lose their own name (personal brand) and they have the opportunity to use their spouse’s at the same time..
 We’ve put together a useful guide that will tell you exactly what it takes to change your name.

-Why is it Important to Take Your Husband’s Last Name?
+Why is it Important to Take Your Partner’s Last Name?

-It’s interesting to note that in a series of Google Consumer Surveys, the New York Times reported that over 70% of women in the United States chose to take their husband’s last name.
-As mentioned above, a husband’s last name can be important for many factors and not just as a status symbol in society.
+It’s interesting to note that in a series of Google Consumer Surveys, the New York Times reported that over 70% of women in the United States chose to take their spouse’s last name.
+As mentioned above, a spouse’s last name can be important for many factors and not just as a status symbol in society.
 Many recently married spouses make this decision because it solidifies the connection and commitment between the couple.
-Simple, it is a gesture that leaves no room for doubt.
+Simply put, it is a gesture that leaves no room for doubt.

 How Do You Legally Change Your Name After Marriage?